How to Share & Collect Birthday Photos from Guests: 7 Easy Methods (2026)

 Step 1: Set Up Your Digital Party Album (2 minutes)

-Create a private photo album specifically for your birthday party before the event.
+Create a private photo album specifically for your birthday party before the event using platforms like Snapeen, Google Photos, or similar services.

 Step 2: Generate and Print QR Codes (5 minutes)